wiheto/netplotbrain/README.md

 If the view is two letters, (e.g. `'LR'`), then a sequence will be generated from the L-view to R-view.

-The parameter `frames` will controle how many images are generated.
+The parameter `frames` will control how many images are generated.
 Images will then be displayed along a single row.

-If you specify a list(e.g. `['LR', 'AP']`) then two different rows will be generated.
+If you specify a list (e.g. `['LR', 'AP']`) then two different rows will be generated.
-The first, from left to right.
+The first from left to right.
 The second from anterior to posterior.

 ## Minimal examples